yktoo/yktoo.com/content/blog/posts/0245/index.en.md

 It also features a tiny touchpad.
 The price is, like with the camera, about a hundred euros.

-As I mentioned in the {{< intref "0244" "previous part" >}}, the TV also supports standard USB and Bluetooth keyboards, but then you'll need to memorise that F8 is Pause and F2 is the "green" key.
+As I mentioned in the {{< a "0244" "previous part" >}}, the TV also supports standard USB and Bluetooth keyboards, but then you'll need to memorise that F8 is Pause and F2 is the "green" key.

 ## 3D glasses {#glasses-3d}